JorgeGali06/Data_Visualizations/README.md

 # Data_Visualizations
-On this repo, you can find examples on data visualization
+On this repo, you can find examples of data visualization